root-11/tablite/README.md

 Let's do a comparison:

 ```
-from table import StoredList, Table
+from tablite import StoredList, Table

 digits = 1_000_000